Palais de la Decouverte

 Certainly not a science museum, but this modern art museum had its share of aesthetically pleasing geometric constructions, not to mention a few Picasso’s along the way.
 Here is Antoine Pevsner’s “Construction spatiale aux 3ème et 4ème dimensions”.

 And some other optical modern art!

 On top of your normal museum visitations, you can also go on a morbid scientist grave tour.
-Louis Pasteur is buried at the Pasteur Institute, the Curies and Paul Langevin (who’s work is most related to my research) are at the Pantheon, and numerous scientists are buried at the Père Lachaise and Montparnasse Cemeteries.
+Louis Pasteur is buried at the Pasteur Institute, the Curies and Paul Langevin (whose work is mostly related to my research) are at the Pantheon, and numerous scientists are buried at the Père Lachaise and Montparnasse Cemeteries.

-Lastly, not very sciencey, but the Hunting Museum (Maison de la chasse et de la nature) I totally recommend to any visitors of Paris.
+Lastly, not very sciencey, but the Hunting Museum (Maison de la chasse et de la nature) I totally recommend to any visitors to Paris.
 It’s pretty small, but it’s completely bizarre.
-Where else can you get a picture at the base of a narwhals tusk at a ceiling covered with goat antlers.
-I won’t spoil all the sights (read: the owl room), but here’s a few teaser photos I took,
+Where else can you get a picture at the base of a narwhal’s tusk at a ceiling covered with goat antlers?
+I won’t spoil all the sights (read: the owl room), but here are a few teaser photos I took,

 So if you’re a scientist or science fan visiting Paris, let me know in the comments and I’ll answer everything you want to know.